bhavyadivya1972-blip/Python/README.md

-The files are marked Serially 1_code to n_code.
+The files are marked Serially 1_code to 56_code.
 So read it serially.